Neville Street Groove, founded in Pittsburgh PA, relocated to Washington DC and all parts between.....

 From 1994 – 1996 Neville Street Groove became a regional touring band, playing over 350 shows throughout Pennsylvania, Ohio, West Virginia, New Jersey, Maryland, and Virginia, including colleges like Pitt, Penn State, West Virginia, Princeton, and Maryland, while also digging local roots in DC, College Park, Alexandria, Arlington, Fairfax, Falls Church, Loudon, Frederick, Baltimore, and Annapolis.

 In 2020, during the COVID pandemic, the band reconnected online to play around with some old songs and once again explore some outlandish jams.
 Long-time brother, Chris “Elb” Elberfeld, a former member of Pittsburgh band Blackfish, who also played in multiple bands with Simoncelli and Dutwin before the formation of Neville Street Groove, reunited with his pals holding down the pulse on the drums to complete the band.
-After a few months of playing online from locations in DC, Pittsburgh, Philly, and Indianapolis, they decided to get together in person and play at a studio space in Pittsburgh, ushering in a new era for the group.
-Their first live performance in 27 years is set for August 12th 2023, along with future plans to release their first album over two decades.
+After Elb’s amicable departure, they recruited John Cordiano, a versatile drummer who pulls from a wide range of genres after playing with bands Triscale and Mark Whiskey & The Sours.
+With Triscale, John has had the opportunity to share the same stage with groups like Sol Roots, Jamie McLean Band, Barefoot West, and the People’s Blues of Richmond.